lyntan01/Orbital-Project/README.md

   * [2.4.3 Delete Product](#243-delete-product)

 #### **2.4.1 Delete Thread**
-This feature allows admins to delete *any* thread that they deem inappropriate.
+This feature allows admins to delete *any* thread they deem inappropriate.

 *How to access this feature*: